Rafaeltheraven/wagon/README.md

 Of course, this is implementation detail.
 If you are working with a raw AST, you can define these things differently.

+## Regexes
+The DSL supports regex representations of terminals (for example, you could write `Digit -> /[0-9]/;`).
+A regex must be enclosed by `//` to differentiate it from a normal non-terminal.

+The parser will parse this regex and construct a DFA from it using `regex_automata`.
+This DFA can then be used either directly, or compiled to bytes and loaded later on in some other Rust program.
+An example of the "compiled" approach can be found in `wagon-codegen-gll`.

 ## Full (Supported) DSL
 At the time of writing, the DSL looks as follows (written itself in the WAGon DSL):
 ```